 (ii) Carrier transmitter control status (i.e. start, stop, keying) for associated transmission lines; and

 (iii) Carrier signal receive status for associated transmission lines.

+(3) Each Generation Resource owner and ESR owner shall have the following point-on-wave fault recording data for each triggered fault recording:

+(a) Time stamp;

+(b) Phase-to-neutral voltage for each phase on high side of the Main Power Transformer (MPT);

+(c) Each phase current and the residual or neutral current on high side of the MPT;

+(d) Active and reactive power on high side of the MPT;

+(e) Frequency and df/dt data for at least one generator-interconnected bus measurement;

+(f) If applicable, dynamic reactive device input/output such as voltage, current, and frequency; and

+(g) Applicable binary status.

 6.1.2.4 Fault Recording and Sequence of Events Recording Data Retention and Reporting Requirements

-(1) Each Transmission Facility owner and Generation Resource owner shall provide, upon request, fault recording and sequence of events recording data for the transmission buses or Transmission Elements identified in these requirements to the requesting Entity in accordance with the following:
+(1) Each Transmission Facility owner and Generation Resource owner shall, upon request, provide to the requesting Entity fault recording and sequence of events recording data for the Transmission Elements identified in these requirements as follows:

-(a) Data will be retrievable for the period of ten calendar days, inclusive of the day the data was recorded;
+(a) Data shall be maintained and retrievable for the maximum period of time the equipment allows and shall be retrievable for, at a minimum:

+(i) Thirty calendar days, including the day the data was recorded, for fault recording and sequence of events recording equipment installed on or replaced after January 1, 2024;

+(ii) Ten calendar days, including the day the data was recorded, for fault recording and sequence of events recording equipment installed prior to January 1, 2024;

-(b) Data subject to item (1)(a) above will be provided within 30 calendar days of request unless an extension is granted by the requestor;
+(b) Data subject to paragraph (1)(a) above will be provided within seven calendar days of request unless the requestor grants an extension;

 (c) Sequence of events recording data will be provided in ASCII Comma Separated Value (CSV) format as follows: Date, Time, Local Time Code, Substation, Device, State;

-(d) Fault recording data will be provided in electronic files that are formatted in conformance with Institute of Electrical and Electronic Engineers (IEEE) C37.111, IEEE Standard for Common Format for Transient Data Exchange (COMTRADE), revision C37.111-1999 or later; and
+(d) Fault recording data will be provided in electronic files formatted in conformance with Institute of Electrical and Electronic Engineers (IEEE) C37.111, IEEE Standard for Common Format for Transient Data Exchange (COMTRADE), revision C37.111-1999 or later;

-(e) Data files will be named in conformance with C37.232, IEEE Standard for Common Format for Naming Time Sequence Data Files (COMNAME), revision C37.232-2011 or later.
+(e) Data files will be named in conformance with C37.232, IEEE Standard for Common Format for Naming Time Sequence Data Files (COMNAME), revision C37.232-2011 or later; and

+(f) If available, fault recording data shall be provided in electronic files in SEL ASCII event report (.EVE), compressed ASCII (.CEV), Motor Start Report (.MSR) and Sequential Events Recorder record (.SER) format.

-(2) The Transmission Facility owner and Generation Resource owner providing the requested fault recording and sequence of events recording data to ERCOT, the NERC Regional Entity, or NERC shall store the requested data for at least a three year period.
+(2) The Transmission Facility owner and Generation Resource owner providing the requested fault recording and sequence of events recording data to ERCOT, the NERC Regional Entity, or NERC shall store the data for at least three years from the date the data was created.

-6.1.3 Phasor Measurement Recording Equipment Including Dynamic Disturbance Recording Equipment
+6.1.3 Dynamic Disturbance Recording Equipment Including Phasor Measurement Unit Equipment

-(1) Phasor measurement recording equipment includes all dynamic disturbance recording equipment with phasor measurement recording capability that meet the requirements in Sections 6.1.3.1, Recording and Triggering Requirements, and 6.1.3.3, Data Recording and Redundancy Requirements.
+(1) By December 31, 2025, all dynamic disturbance recording equipment shall function as a phasor measurement unit and meet requirements in Section 6.1.3.1.2, Location Requirements, or a Facility Owner shall install a separate phasor measurement unit in addition to the dynamic disturbance recording equipment, and the phasor measurement unit shall have identical monitoring capabilities as the dynamic disturbance recording equipment.

-(2) Phasor measurement recording equipment required by these Operating Guides shall be time synchronized with a Global Positioning System-based clock, or ERCOT-approved alternative, with sub-cycle (<1 microsecond) timing accuracy and performance.6.1.3.1 Recording and Triggering Requirements
+(2) Dynamic disturbance recording equipment shall be time synchronized with a Global Positioning System-based clock, or ERCOT-approved alternative, with sub-cycle (<1 microsecond) timing accuracy and performance.

-(1) Recorded electrical quantities shall be:
+6.1.3.1 Dynamic Disturbance Recording Equipment Requirements

+6.1.3.1.1 Recording and Triggering Requirements

+(1) Dynamic disturbance recording equipment shall: